bridgewalker/Fastnet.jl/docs/src/index.md

 Fastnet achieves linear-time performance by using an innovative data structure.
 The underlying network is a potentially directed and potentially non-simple graph.
 The package provides a convenient syntax that allows to implement common model in a few simple lines of code.
 The simulations are done using using an event-driven (Gillespie) algortithm offering fast performance and excellent agreement with real world continuous-time processes.
 Using fastnet models with millions of nodes can be run within minutes on a standard labtop.

 ## Publication
-This Package is described also in the following publication
+This package is described also in the following publication
 ```
 TBA
 ```